pingleware/metatrader4-oanda/README.md

 # PINGLEWARE Metatrader API Proxy for OANDA v2.0 REST API
 API algorithmin trading is independent of the operating system and trading platform.
-The OANDA REST API has functionality not available to metatrader expert advisors like a Market-If-Touch order which is an extensive pending order.
+The OANDA REST API has functionality not available to metatrader expert advisors like a Market-If-Touch order which is an extensive pending order, and API trading permits the inclusion of trailing stop.

 This module provides provides matching functionality of the metatrader functions to the OANDA REST API.

+# Using MQL5.COM private signals
+If your trading account is associated with MetaTrader, then you can create a private signal to monitor and obtain live statistics and performance metrics of your API algorithmic trading, but keep in mond that API trading is marked as 'Placed manually' whereas a metatrader EA is marked as 'Placed by expert'.
+If only API trades are placed on the account, the Algo Trading metric will show 0% because metatrader is reporting those trades as manual trades.
+Best to keep the signal private with the above notation reminder in the description.

 # Installation